 This world lauds warmakers, but God says that peacemakers are blessed.
-John Ritenbaugh explains the beatitude in Matthew 5:9.
+The first step in becoming a peacemaker is to be reconciled to God.

-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

 John Ritenbaugh reiterates that it is the responsibility of each person to govern himself.
 Otherwise, even the very best government (the government of our Head, Jesus Christ) won't work.
-Goethe said "the best of all governments is that which teaches us to govern ourselves" Voluntary consent and mutual consent is the way to unity.
-Christ expects the leader to give, to give, and to give some more.
-Consequently, the authority in the ministry is a "staff position" given by God, as a gift to the church, for equipping the saints for service and for edifying the body of Christ so that we can all grow up into Christ.
+Goethe said "the best of all governments is that which teaches u. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.